Objective of MMZ-GLOSA

 Results achieved

-This project has realized and sent out the following items from the iVRI to make GLOSA usable for driving task support and traffic management, among others:
+This project has achieved and disseminated the following points, among others, from the iVRI to make GLOSA usable for driving task support and traffic management:

 - Speed profile based on a reservation;

-- Queue information in the Signal Phase and Timing (SPAT) message;
+- Queue information in the SPAT message (Signal Phase and Timing);

-- Phase times made usable (only during red phase) based on reservation;
+- Phase times are made available (only during the red phase) based on reservation;

-- Utilized flashing light information from the CAM message to determine vehicle direction.
+- Used flashing light information from the CAM message to determine the direction of the vehicle.

-The project has thus demonstrated that the GLOSA-enabled corridor can be carefully chosen so that no adverse traffic impacts result from application of the MVP-GLOSA.
+The project has thus demonstrated that the GLOSA-enabled corridor can be carefully selected to ensure that the application of MVP-GLOSA does not have any adverse traffic effects.

-The results on the Deurneseweg in Helmond show that about 90% of the test vehicles receive a speed recommendation, of which 70% can pass the intersection without speed variation.
-This result meets the stated objectives above expectations.
+The results on Deurneseweg in Helmond show that approximately 90% of test vehicles receive speed advice, 70% of which can pass the intersection without varying their speed.
+This result exceeds the set targets.

 Challenges

-The application of the ‘GLOSA-enabled corridor’ concept makes it possible to make GLOSA usable locally, in a way that allows service providers and automobile manufacturers that already support this functionality (e.g., from a business case that also lies outside the Netherlands) to be able to incorporate it into driving task support.
+The application of the “GLOSA-enabled corridor” concept makes it possible to use GLOSA locally, in a way that allows service providers and car manufacturers who already support this functionality (e.g. based on a business case that also extends beyond the Netherlands) to process it for driving task support.

-This corridor thus already has the potential in the short term to make GLOSA usable for driving task support and traffic management.
+This corridor therefore has the potential to make GLOSA usable for driving task support and traffic management in the short term.

 Project partners:

-This project was funded by MobilityMoveZ and SmartWayz
+This project is funded by MobilityMoveZ and SmartWayz.